 Figure 4Image source- Autism Child Stock Vector Illustration and Royalty Free Autism Child Clipart

 Additionally, “an overreliance on screens reduces opportunities for physical activity, creative expression, and meaningful social interactions, all of which are essential for healthy brain development.
 Engaging in activities such as outdoor play, hands-on exploration, and peer interactions stimulates multiple senses, strengthening neural pathways and enhancing problem-solving abilities, emotional intelligence, and resilience.
 On the other hand, excessive digital exposure can lead to cognitive overload, hindering a child’s ability to filter distractions, process information efficiently, and retain new knowledge.
 Currently, “research on virtual autism primarily consists of case studies and narrative reviews, requiring a more extensive systematic evidence base before it can be formally recognized as a distinct diagnostic condition.
 As scientific exploration continues, additional similarities and differences between virtual autism and Autism Spectrum Disorder (ASD) are likely to be identified.
 Critical questions remain, such as whether these symptoms align more closely with the autism spectrum, another neurodevelopmental disorder, or an entirely separate condition.
-Future studies may provide more conclusive answers.”
+Future studies may provide more conclusive answers.
 Until “greater clarity is achieved, alternative terminologies may be considered to describe this condition.
 One such term is "neurodevelopmental disorder due to early screen exposure," which may offer a more accurate classification.
 This designation acknowledges additional symptoms like attention deficits and hyperactivity, which are frequently observed in children with excessive screen exposure but are not core characteristics of ASD.
 Moreover, adopting this terminology can help prevent mislabeling a disorder that is still not well understood, reducing unnecessary stigma.
 Another “key advantage of this alternative classification is that it highlights the reversible nature of virtual autism.
 Research suggests that neurodevelopmental delays caused by excessive screen exposure can be improved with the right interventions, such as reducing screen time, increasing social engagement, and encouraging sensory-rich activities.
 This perspective offers hope to caregivers, who might otherwise associate the term "virtual autism" with a lifelong, irreversible condition, leading to unnecessary distress and anxiety about their child's prognosis.”